vasilisa-iatckova/wcm_datasci_basics_06images/README.md

         d - new dataframe with realigned data shifts - how each entry was shifted
     """
+    # Create a placeholder output dataframe the same size as input, replace the 0's later with realigned data
     x, y = in_data.shape
     d = pd.DataFrame(0, index=np.arange(x), columns = np.arange(y))
     shifts = np.zeros(y)